sksamuel/avro4s/README.md

 * Boilerplate free deserialization of Avro to classes

 ## Changelog
+* 1.5.3 - Added support for Option[X] in default parameters.
+* 1.5.2 - Added support for ints, longs, booleans, doubles, arrays, enums and maps in default parameters.
+* 1.5.1 - Fixed macro bug introduced in 1.5.0 which broke macro generation.
 * 1.5.0 - Upgraded to Avro 1.8.1.
 Deprecated factory methods in io classes in favour of more explicit naming.
 Added caching for the macro generation (thanks @jtvoorde).
 * 1.4.3 - Added support for json serialization
 * 1.4.1 - Added support for parameter defaults